 A sideline to this is to have comprehensive insurance; this is a MUST.
 We have not had to use it as yet, and it is still one thing we would always have on our travels.

 You also quickly work out which situations to avoid putting yourselves in, as it does nothing for marital harmony.
-Like the co-driver saying go left and then changing her mind to the right, at the same time the driver is already turning left.
+Like the co-driver saying go left and then me changing my mind to the right, at the same time, the driver is already turning left.
 The squire replaced the co-driver with a GPS for our return visit. (relationship savers those gadgets!)

 Assign “jobs” / Share the workload

 It quickly became apparent when we first started travelling that there are jobs each of us is good at and enjoy doing.
 If one of you particularly loves getting into writing and replying to hundreds of housesit positions, let them do it.
 Likewise, if one of you hates sorting out train or plane tickets, then let the other one do it.
 We also seemed to find a way of sharing the workload by accident.
 We hadn’t planned it that way, but instead, we just seemed to fall into owning specific tasks as a matter of course.
 And not always as we might have expected.

 Find some “me time.”